LibCrowds/libcrowds/docs/configuration.md

 # Configuration

+This section describes the core configuration settings required to run an instance of {{ book.brand }}.

 ## Configuring PYBOSSA

-You will need to change a few things in your PYBOSSA settings file for the frontend to work correctly:
+You will need to change a few things in your PYBOSSA settings file:

 ``` python
 # To allow requests from the frontend (modify origins according to your environment)